vpavlenko/web-2024-template/README.md

 # A simple html app

-Before we dive into React, let's spend 10-20 minutes in a simpler setup - a simple html website in a single `index.html` file. **Don't fork, clone or open the repo locally yet** - in case you already know what that means.
+Before we dive into React, let's spend 10-20 minutes in a simpler setup - a simple html website in a single `index.html` file. **Don't fork, clone or open the repo locally yet** (in case you already know what that means).

 1. Install [Cursor IDE](https://www.cursor.com/), **select any options during installation** (they don't matter + you can change them afterwards), then log in.
 If you had it installed before, `Cmd/Ctrl+Shift+P` "Attempt Update" to get the latest update.
    > This tutorial assumes you use either Cursor's free trial (first two weeks on a new account) or Cursor Pro.
 Yes, this tutorial promotes a paid product.
 If your free trial has expired, you may create a new account on a new email